 In light of the possible confrontations, it is important that the landlord takes forethought about the problems that might be anticipated.
 Then, they should employ the following best practices when dealing with tenants:

 - Ensure to craft a comprehensive and binding agreement for tenants to use when moving into your rental property.

 - Make sure you are conversant with the Residential Tenancies Act.
 This will help you to take the right action in the case of issues with tenants.

-- Consider working with a legal expert such as a real estate agent or a properties attorney to assist you in addressing some of the issues when they arise.
+- Consider working with a legal expert such as a real estate agent or a property attorney to assist you in addressing some of the issues when they arise.

-- Consider vetting the tenants thoroughly so that only the understanding and cooperatives ones (aka good tenants) are allowed into your rental premise.
+- Consider vetting the tenants thoroughly so that only the understanding and cooperative ones (aka good tenants) are allowed into your rental premise.